-The numbers in this note include shares awarded to Executive Directors as reported under Directors' Remuneration Report on pages 95 to 117 and to key management as reported in note 4A on page 149.
+The numbers in this note include shares awarded to Executive Directors and to key management as reported in note 4A on page 149.
 Non-Executive Directors do not participate in any of the share-based compensation plans.

 The charge to income statement related to equity-settled share-based compensation plan is €324 million (2023: €212 million; 2022: €177 million).